ethersphere/swarm-guide/contents/ens.rst

 Using ENS names
 ================

-.. note:: In order to `resolve` ENS names, your swarm node has to be connected to en Ethereum blockchain.
+.. note:: In order to `resolve` ENS names, your Swarm node has to be connected to en Ethereum blockchain.
 See `Getting Started <./gettingstarted.html#connect-ens>`_ for instructions.
 This section explains how you can register your content to your ENS name.

 `ENS <http://ens.readthedocs.io/en/latest/introduction.html>`_ is the system that Swarm uses to permit content to be referred to by a human-readable name, such as "theswarm.eth".
 It operates analogously to the DNS system, translating human-readable names into machine identifiers - in this case, the swarm hash of the content you're referring to.
 By registering a name and setting it to resolve to the content hash of the root manifest of your site, users can access your site via a URL such as ``bzz://theswarm.eth/``.